 - Speak your truth and use that voice you have!

-If they’re getting the version of you that’s hiding the very parts that can be helpful and inspiring to them, is that really the leader you want them to follow?
+If they’re getting the version of you hiding the parts that can be helpful and inspiring to them, is that really the leader you want them to follow?

 I’m curious and would love to hear from you in the comments.